 In 2018, Alberta electricity rates reached their highest level since 2014, and have been steadily increasing since then.
 Such a trend makes it clear that recession prices aren’t regular prices.
 In other words, the savings strategies (which includes floating rates) used by consumers during the recession won’t work today the same way they used to two years ago.

-The outlook — elections and electricity prices: Energy rates can be affected by multiple factors, including politics.
-The 2019 provincial elections in Alberta can bring some changes to Alberta electricity prices.
-Currently, many consumers prefer to stay with the RRO provider in order to be protected by the 6.8 cents price cap proposed by Rachel Notley’s New Democratic Party (NDP) in 2017.
+The outlook — elections, the rate cap and electricity prices: Energy rates can be affected by multiple factors, including politics.
+The 2019 provincial elections in Alberta brought some changes to Alberta electricity prices.
+Before the elections, many consumers used to stay with the RRO provider in order to be protected by the 6.8 cents price cap proposed by Rachel Notley’s New Democratic Party (NDP) in 2017.

-However, it’s still quite uncertain what is going to be the best electricity option in case a new Premier gets elected.
-The current race leader, Jason Kenney, the United Conservative Party (UCP) candidate, has revealed a massive plan to scrap the current provincial carbon tax, which has concerned some consumers.
+However, the strategy for finding the best electricity option has changed quite a lot in the province since the new Premier got elected in 2019.
+Jason Kenney, the United Conservative Party (UCP) leader in Alberta, has revealed a massive plan to scrap the provincial carbon tax, which included budget cuts.

 A quick look into the past: What about before the recession?
 What did the Alberta electricity cost per kWh look like?
 In order to make a smart decision regarding your utilities, sometimes you need to take a look at historical electricity rates.
 That will allow you to see how high prices can go after the market is completely recovered from the decline.